 People received their care in a dignified and respectful manner.
 Staff described how they protected people's dignity, they described closing curtains and doors to ensure no one could see in and covered people up as much as possible to maintain their dignity at all times.
 One person told us, "The girls put a towel over my lap when they are helping me, they are very respectful."
-Another person commented they were initially not sure about having carers but feel they are all very mindful of protecting their dignity.
+One relative said "The carers are respectful with everything they do, they are always polite and treat [my relative] lovely."

 Care plans included people's preferences and choices about how they wanted their support to be given.
 People told us that staff took time to listen to them and respected their wishes.
 One person told us "We have a good laugh; I look forward to them coming."
-Another said "I usually see the same girls, they chat with me about my family, and they are all very nice."
+Another said "I usually see the same girls [staff], they chat with me about my family, and they are all very nice."
 Staff spoke to us about being able to provide the continuity of care; they explained that they supported a regular set of people.
 One member of staff said "It's good here because you have time to get to know people."
-The registered manager explained that they had developed two rounds which the same staff kept to; this had enabled them to provide the continuity of care people wanted and limited travel between calls.
-We could see from the way both the people and staff spoke that everyone looked upon each other as friends and were committed to providing the best care and support as possible.
+The registered manager explained that they had developed rounds which the same staff kept to; this had enabled them to provide the continuity of care people wanted and limited travel between calls.